 Along the Valley Creek Trail is one of the few remaining Chester County covered bridges.
 Knox Covered Bridge, or Valley Creek Dam Bridge, is a 50-foot long bridge that was built in 1851.
 Unfortunately, over time it has sustained damage on several occasions and been updated.
 It is easy to park your car and walk to the bridge for closer inspection.
 While it is along busy Route 252, it still offers a rather picturesque setting over the creek.

 Visiting Valley Forge Park with Dogs

 Because Valley Forge is truly a park, dogs have access to most of the site.
-Visitors interested in the historical aspects can split the visit up with walking and driving.
-Naturally there are some buildings which pets can’t enter, such as the visitor center and General Washington’s Headquarters.
+Visitors interested in the historical aspects can split the visit up between walking and driving.
+Naturally, there are some buildings that pets can’t enter, such as the visitor center and General Washington’s Headquarters.
 But those no-go buildings are actually relatively limited.

 Valley Forge Park is reached most easily by car.
 It’s located on State Route 23 just off of US Route 422 and near I-76.
 There’s plenty of free parking available throughout the park.

 There are also several SEPTA bus stops within the park.